How to run a bug bash

 Most bug bashes are informal, and participants go through the product ad hoc looking for bugs.

-Some teams prefer to bash through existing test cases to make sure everything is covered.
+Some teams prefer to bash through existing test cases to make sure everything is covered, often using chrome extensions for developers to streamline the process..
 Write these in advance to maximize your productivity during the bash.

 Test cases give step-by-step instructions for testers to follow.
 To write a test case, create a similar table to this.
 We've added an example of a typical test case for you.